jaerrib/jaerrib.github.io/pelican/content/pages/projects.md

 ### Photon Frenzy

 - 2D retro-style arcade shooter game for Linux, Windows, and web
-- This is an expanded version of the "Space Ace" game in the ["Jumpstart to 2D Game Development: Godot 4.3+ for Beginners"](https://www.udemy.com/course/jumpstart-to-2d-game-development-godot-4-for-beginners/) tutorial on Udemy
+- Expanded from the "Space Ace" game in the ["Jumpstart to 2D Game Development: Godot 4.3+ for Beginners"](https://www.udemy.com/course/jumpstart-to-2d-game-development-godot-4-for-beginners/) tutorial on Udemy
 - **Role:** Developer